-DNR Orders are usually issued with the consent of the patient or an authorized family member or friend.
+Oklahoma now has a community Do-Not-Resuscitate (DNR) consent form.
+A DNR is usually issued with the consent of the patient or an authorized family member or friend.
 They are used for:

 Patients and family members are often asked to make difficult decisions about CPR and DNR orders.

-It can be cancelled at any time.
-If you change your mind or your condition improves, you or an authorized family member or an authorized family member or friend may instruct the physician to cancel a DNR order.
+A DNR can be canceled at any time.
+If you change your mind or your condition improves, you or an authorized individual may instruct to cancel it.
 You can inform your health-care providers of your decision verbally or in writing.

 For more information about Hospice Care in Oklahoma, please contact Grace Hospice at (918) 744-7223